fantastic001/blog/_posts/2018-05-07-parsing-in-haskell.markdown

 		[] -> ParseError 0 "Expected token but no such token found" t:ts -> if t == token then ParseResult ts t else ParseError 0 $ "Expected token " ++ (show token) ++ " but " ++ (show t) ++ "found"

-Alsoo, for outputing errors during parsing, we will have some simple function which always returns error with given message:
+Also, for outputting errors during parsing, we will have some simple function which always returns error with given message:

 	cerror :: String -> Parse a